eddiethedean/transmutation/README.md

 ### Schema Support

-All operations support schema specification for databases that use schemas:
+All operations support schema specification for databases that use schemas (PostgreSQL):

 ```python
 # PostgreSQL schema support